fabiosenracorrea/dynamodb-provider/readme.md

   // updatedUser will be { name, loginCount }
 ```

-Its non uncommon to tie `atomicOperations` with `conditions` to ensure the operation can performed.
+Its not uncommon to tie `atomicOperations` with `conditions` to ensure the operation can performed.
 Say you have a counter on your unit, and it goes up and down.
 Most of the time that can't go below 0, but there could be 2 operations that go through in-between calls.
 To prevent this from happening, you could do:

 ```ts
 await db.update({